dgleich/mlpagerank/README.md

 x = alpha\*R\*kron(x,x) + (1-alpha)\*v

-where x is the solution of the high-order eigen-problem, R the nxn^2 transition matrix (derived from 3 dimensional tensor transition), alpha damping factor 0 \< alpha \< 1, and v the personalized vector.
+where x is the solution of the high-order eigen-problem, R the n x n^2 transition matrix (derived from 3 dimensional tensor transition), alpha damping factor 0 \< alpha \< 1, and v the personalized vector.

 In order to solve the problem efficiently, the following 3 algorithms are considered.